leedshackspace/visicut-settings/README.md

 visicut-settings
 ================

-Settings for the Hackspace Manchester Laser cutter
+Settings for the Leeds Hackspace laser cutter.